 Overview of the Program

-Students in the Business Law and Policy Specialization choose from among approximately 70 courses and seminars within five tracks: Business Law, Bankruptcy, Mergers and Acquisitions Track, Securities Regulation and Taxation.
-The five tracks guide students in course selection, as well as highlight the Specialization's curricular strengths.
-In each track, students begin with foundational courses, and then select from recommended specialized courses, and courses that provide further depth in a variety of areas.
-Each student in the Business Law Specialization has the opportunity to take an intensive transactional skills course as the capstone of their business law education.
+Students in the Business Law and Policy Specializations choose from among approximately 70 courses and seminars.
+Students begin with foundational courses, and then select from recommended specialized courses, and courses that provide further depth in a variety of areas.
+Students have the opportunity to take an intensive transactional skills course as the capstone of their business law education.
 These advanced courses help prepare students to enter into business law practice with a broad exposure to the relevant interconnected bodies of substantive law, and an understanding of how successful business lawyers practice their profession.